Yellow No. 5 (album): Release

 In August, the band appeared on the Warped Tour; during one show, the crowd attempted to climb the stage.
 As a result of this, the band claimed they were banned from tour.
 Yellow No. 5 was released on September 17, 2002, through Hopeless Records.
 The following month, the band performed at Skatefest.
-In November, the band embarked on a Canadian tour with Planet Smashers and Closet Monster.
+In November, the band embarked on a Canadian tour with The Planet Smashers and Closet Monster.
 In January and February 2003, the band embarked on a tour of the UK.
 Between September and December 2003, the band toured across the US with River City Rebels.
 In January 2004, the band headlined the Moto City and Midwest Ska festivals.

 In February 2004, the band toured across the US as part of the Ska Is Dead tour.
 In April and May 2004, the band went on a sequel tour, dubbed Ska Is Dead and You're Next Tour, with Big D and the Kids Table, Catch 22, and Planet Smashers.
 During this trek, the band showed off new drummer John Massel and bassist Rick Johnson, who replaced Brad Rozier and Matt Van, respectively.
 They embarked on a West Coast iteration of the Ska Is Dead tour, which was bookended by various club and college shows in September and November 2004.
 They held four Midwest Ska Fest performances to close out the year.